Pregnancy and childbirth in France_Personal Experiences

 In this example, Both parents have been living in France for the last 4 years.
 They are a working couple and have Passeport Talent resident permits.

-If you would like to contribute with articles about your personal experiences, feel free to write to me at the following email contact@prasanthragupathy.com
+If you would like to share your personal experiences, feel free to write to me via Contact.
+The articles will be published with credits or anonymously.

 Medical Procedures